SpatialKey/skdm/README.md

 # Introduction
-The Spatial Key Data Manager (SKDM) is used import and update new CSV and Shape datasets into your account on Spatial Key.
+The SpatialKey Data Manager (SKDM) is used import and update new CSV and Shape datasets into your account on SpatialKey.
 For more information about the API, please see: http://support.spatialkey.com/dmapi

 This guide and configuring the SKDM  assumes a working knowledge of XML.
 If you need to learn XML, go to http://www.w3schools.com/xml/default.asp